 - Advising upon and negotiating the liability, insurance and indemnity clauses in client contracts for construction, property development, labour hire, leasing, and the supply and purchase of goods and services;

-- provides advice and representation to a major supermarket chain in South Australia and Queensland.
+- Providing advice and representation to a major supermarket chain in South Australia and Queensland.
 The public liability claims for our client principally involve injury arising from incidents in supermarkets.
 We have also provided advice concerning liability issues arising from equipment breakdown and mechanical failure as it may affect supermarket stock and flow on business loss.

 - Some of our practitioners have undertaken off-panel work in South Australia for national insurers involving public liability claims.
 The most recent involved a transformer that had not been isolated at a demolition site and had caused harm to a third-party contractor